LocalAtBrown/ata-core/README.md

 Deployment for the Local News Lab (LNL) is handled via AWS CodePipeline, defined elsewhere in the ata-infrastructure repo.
 We use Docker to containerize our code.
 The LNL deploys this project on AWS Lambda.

-### Docker

-The `Dockerfile` in the root of the project is the correct target for building.

-To build locally: `docker build -t {desired-name-and-tag} .`.
-For example: `docker build -t lnl/ata-p0:latest .` Don't forget the `.` at the end to reference the `Dockerfile` in the current directory (assuming you run the command from the root of the project).

-To run the Docker image locally: `docker run -it --rm {name-and-tag} {command}`.
-For example: `docker run -it --rm lnl/ata-p0:latest bash`

-Note that the code is structured so that you can run it either as a Docker container or directly on your machine/IDE.